 |John Shelton Reed||

-John Shelton Reed, a writer and lecturer who lives in Chatham county, North Carolina, has written or edited twenty books, including 1001 Things Everyone Should Know About the South and Holy Smoke: The Big Book of North Carolina Barbecue, both written with his wife, Dale Volberg Reed.
+John Shelton Reed has written a dozen books, innumerable articles, and a country song about the South.
+Among the books are 1001 Things Everyone Should Know About the South and Holy Smoke: The Big Book of North Carolina Barbecue, both written with his wife, Dale Volberg Reed.
 His most recent books are about Southern barbecue and New Orleans in the 1920s.

 "John Shelton Reed has distilled in this little cookbook the essence of his barbecue knowledge.
 If you want to cook the barbecue canon, you'll find in it excellent recipes for all barbecue's greatest hits.
 If you want to learn about this great American food, this book offers enough facts, history, lore -- and laughs -- to satisfy your soul."